Loading...

 Portion Control

-Limit the amount of coconut chutney and pongal rice you consume in one sitting to help manage blood sugar levels.
+Limit the amount of coconut chutney and pongal rice you consume in one sitting to reduce the overall impact on your blood sugar levels.

-Include a source of protein such as boiled eggs, grilled chicken, or paneer alongside your meal to slow down the absorption of sugars.
+Include a source of protein such as boiled eggs, grilled chicken, or tofu alongside your meal.
+Protein can help slow down the absorption of carbohydrates.

-Add non-starchy vegetables like spinach, broccoli, or zucchini to your meal.
-These can help slow digestion and reduce glucose spikes.
+Add a side of non-starchy vegetables like spinach, kale, or broccoli to your meal.
+The fiber in these vegetables can help moderate blood sugar spikes.

 Stay Hydrated